Vernazza Cinque Terre

 Unique in its beauty, landscape and travel experience

-Vernazza Cinque Terre is considered one of the most characteristic and beautiful of all of the Cinque Terre villages as well as the only one with a natural port.
-Its origins date all the way back to around 1000 A.D. as a fortified village and efficient maritime base of the Marchesi Obertenghi family.
 The village is surrounded by very steeply-terraced olive groves and was developed up the rocky face of a cliff which efficiently hides the view of its multicoloured houses from those approaching it from the sea.

-The style of its houses are similar to the tower-houses you'd find in the other small fishing villages of the Cinque Terre like Manarola or Riomaggiore .
+The style of its houses are similar to the tower-houses you'd find in the other small fishing villages of the Cinque Terre like Manarola or Riomaggiore.

 It has an intricate layout with its narrow “carruggi” alleyways and straight, steep stairways that descend and meet at the main square facing the charming small port of Vernazza where you can see moored small to mid-sized boats.

-National Park of Cinque Terre Vernazza Main Street The main street descending to Vernazza's port
+The main street descending to Vernazza's port

 Take the time to walking through the narrow, steep alleyways of the town and marvel at the elaborate architectural elements that you will come along the way – from the open galleries and refined arcades to the elaborate porches.